 - We have seen so many holistic health practices, such as meditation and yoga, gain more popularity.
 It has changed our understanding of how to stay well.

-- The CDC found that between 2012 and 2017, the number of American who meditate has increased nearly 4-fold, and more than 35 million adults reported they’d practiced yoga in the last 12 months.
+- The CDC found that between 2012 and 2017, the number of Americans who meditate has increased nearly 4-fold, and more than 35 million adults reported they’d practiced yoga in the last 12 months.

 Breaking the stigma of chronic illness